docker/docs/docker-for-mac/apple-silicon.md

    We expect this issue to become less common over time, as more and more images are rebuilt [supporting multiple architectures](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/).

-The following issues are seen when using the `virtualization.framework` back end.
+The following issues are seen when using the `virtualization.framework` experimental feature:

 - Some VPN clients can prevent the VM running Docker from communicating with the host, preventing Docker Desktop starting correctly.
 See [docker/for-mac#5208](https://github.com/docker/for-mac/issues/5208).